mlp6/mlp6.github.io/_research/open-source-software-data.md

 location: "Durham, NC USA"
 ---

-This is a comprehensive list of all of the open-source software and online data repositories that we have provided from our research.
+A comprehensive list of all of the open-source software and online data repositories that we have provided from our research.

 * [Acoustic Radiation Force FEM Tools](https://github.com/mlp6/fem): Templates for creating simulations of ARFI/SWEI excitations in elastic, viscoelastic and anisotropic media.
 LS-DYNA is the primary solver used in these simulations.